 Suwanai is Artistic Director of the International Music Festival NIPPON, which she launched in 2012.
 Past Festival highlights include Karol Beffa’s Violin Concerto with Deutsche Kammerphilharmonie Bremen and Paavo Järvi, and the world premiere of Eric Tanguy’s In a Dream with pianist Akira Eguchi – both of these works were commissioned by the Festival – and also the Japanese premiere of Salonen’s Violin Concerto with the Philharmonia Orchestra, conducted by the composer.
 The Festival also offers chamber music, masterclasses and charity concerts in aid of the Great East Japan Earthquake.

-Akiko Suwanai has won numerous prizes and awards such as the International Paganini Competition in Italy, the International Japan Competition and the Queen Elisabeth International Competition in Belgium.
-She studied at the Toho Gakuen School of Music, at Columbia University, the Juilliard School of Music, and also at the Hochschule der Künste in Berlin.
-She now lives in Paris.
+Akiko Suwanai has won numerous awards, including the International Paganini Competition in Italy and the Queen Elisabeth International Competition in Belgium.
+She studied at the Toho Gakuen School of Music with Toshiya Eto; at Columbia University and the Juilliard School of Music with Dorothy DeLay and Cho-Liang Lin; and at the Hochschule der Künste in Berlin with Uwe-Martin Haiberg.

-Akiko Suwanai performs on the Antonio Stradivarius 1714 violin 'Dolphin', one of the most famous violins known today and previously owned by the celebrated violinist Jascha Heifetz.
-This is kindly loaned by the Nippon Music Foundation.
+Her extensive discography with Universal Music has garnered much critical acclaim and her most recent release is a recital disc of works by Frank, Strauss and Takemitsu with pianist Enrico Pace.
+Akiko Suwanai performs on the Stradivarius ‘Dolphin’ violin from 1714, one of the most famous violins known today and previously owned by Jascha Heifetz, which has been kindly loaned to her by the Nippon Music Foundation.